-Repeat the actions above for each of the providers in your list.
+Repeat the actions above for each one in your list.

 Saving money on general expenses:

 Now let’s talk about saving money on monthly expenses in general.
-Most of us have a variety of large expenses that aren’t necessarily tied to a particular provider, or that typically offer a large number of options as providers.
+Most of us have a variety of large expenses that aren’t necessarily tied to a particular provider, or where there may be many options as providers.
 These are expenses like:

 - Insurance (health, car, renter’s, homeowner’s, disability, pet, & life)